JuliaRogers13/miniproject3JuliaRogers/README.md

 ### Julia Rogers
 ### Mini Project 3

-## Academic Integrity

-I, Julia Rogers, affirm that the work submitted for this assignment is entirely my own.
-I have not engaged in any form of academic dishonesty, including but not limited to cheating, plagiarism, or the use of unauthorized materials.
-I have neither provided nor received unauthorized assistance and have accurately cited all sources in adherence to academic standards.
-I understand that failing to comply with this integrity statement may result in consequences, including disciplinary actions as determined by my course instructor and outlined in institutional policies.
-By signing this statement, I acknowledge my commitment to upholding the principles of academic integrity.

 # Mini Project 3

 ## Description

-This project will be using Flask to deploy a small web app.
+This project will be using Flask to deploy a small blog app.

 ## Getting Started

 ### Dependencies

 ```